cirosantilli/linux-cheat/index.md

     Device file for the Hard disk you want to install GRUB on.

-    Remember that GRUB bootloader is installed at the very start of the entire HD, and not of some partition, so it makes no sense to give a parition device such as `/dev/sda1` or `/dev/sda2`.
+    Remember that GRUB bootloader is installed at the very start of the entire HD, and not of some partition, so it makes no sense to give a partition device such as `/dev/sda1` or `/dev/sda2`.

 Source: <http://askubuntu.com/questions/59359/unable-to-boot-into-ubuntu-after-ubuntu-fedora-dual-boot/59376#59376>